NateEag/how-i-code/drafts/daily-routine.rst

 Estimate completion time (again, in tracker if supported)

-If estimate > 1 hour, break into smaller tasks, enqueue them, and break loop
+If estimate > 1 hour, break into smaller tasks, enqueue them, and continue loop

 Set timer for estimated time